2020 Employer Health Benefits Survey

 The Kaiser Family Foundation (KFF) has conducted this annual survey of employer-sponsored health benefits since 1999.
-KFF works with NORC at the University of Chicago (NORC) and National Research, LLC (NR) to field and analyze the survey.
-From January to July 2019, NR completed computer-assisted telephone interviews with human resource and benefits managers at 2,012 firms.
+KFF works with NORC at the University of Chicago (NORC) and Davis Research LLC (Davis) to field and analyze the survey.
+From January to July 2020, Davis completed computer-assisted telephone interviews with business owners as well as human resource and benefits managers at 1,765 firms.

 The survey includes questions on the cost of health insurance, health benefit offer rates, coverage, eligibility, plan type enrollment, premium contributions, employee cost sharing, prescription drug benefits, retiree health benefits, and wellness benefits.

-Firms that offer health benefits are asked about the plan attributes of their largest health maintenance organization (HMO), preferred provider organization (PPO), point-of-service (POS) plan, and high-deductible health plan with a savings option (HDHP/SO).7 We treat exclusive provider organizations (EPOs) and HMOs as one plan type and conventional (or indemnity) plans as PPOs.
+Firms that offer health benefits are asked about the plan attributes of their largest health maintenance organization (HMO), preferred provider organization (PPO), point-of-service (POS) plan, and high-deductible health plan with a savings option (HDHP/SO).4 We treat exclusive provider organizations (EPOs) and HMOs as one plan type and conventional (or indemnity) plans as PPOs.
 The survey defines an HMO as a plan that does not cover nonemergency out-of-network services.
-PPOs and POS plans have lower cost sharing for in-network services than HMOs do.
 POS plans use a primary care gatekeeper to screen for specialist and hospital visits.
 HDHP/SOs were defined as plans with a deductible of at least $1,000 for single coverage and $2,000 for family coverage and that either offer a health reimbursement arrangement (HRA) or are eligible for a health savings account (HSA).

 Throughout this report, we use the term “in-network” to refer to services received from a preferred provider.
 Definitions of the health plan types are available in Section 4, and a detailed explanation of the HDHP/SO plan type is in Section 8.

-To reduce survey burden, some questions on worker cost sharing for hospitalization, outpatient surgery and prescription drugs were only asked about the firm’s largest plan type
+To reduce survey burden, some questions on worker cost sharing for stoploss coverage, hospitalization, outpatient surgery and prescription drugs were only asked about the firm’s largest plan type.

 Firms with 50 or more workers were asked: “Does your firm offer health benefits for current employees through a private or corporate exchange?”
 Employers were still asked for plan information about their HMO, PPO, POS and HDHP/SO plan regardless of whether they purchased health benefits through a private exchange or not.

-We attempted to repeat interviews with prior years’ survey respondents (with at least ten employees) who participated in either the 2017 or the 2018 survey, or both.
+We attempted to repeat interviews with prior years’ survey respondents (with at least ten employees) who participated in either the 2018 or the 2019 survey, or both.
 Firms with 3-9 employees are not included in the panel to minimize the potential of panel effects.
-As a result, 1,445 of the 2,012 firms that completed the full survey also participated in either the 2017 or 2018 surveys, or both.
-In total, 329 firms participated in 2017, 157 firms participated in 2018, and 959 firms participated in both 2017 and 2018.
+As a result, 1,235 of the 1,765 firms that completed the full survey also participated in either the 2018 or 2019 surveys, or both.
+In total, 243 firms participated in 2018, 169 firms participated in 2019, and 823 firms participated in both 2018 and 2019.
 Non-panel firms are randomly selected within size and industry groups.

 Each year, we conduct a series of checks on our instrument to confirm the accuracy of data collection, including test interviews prior to the official launch.
-Beginning in 2019, we included firms with at least ten employees that had completed a pre-test during the prior year’s survey in the current year’s sample.
+Beginning in 2019, we included firms with at least ten employees that had completed a pre-test during the prior year in the current year’s sample.
+Starting in 2020, we included firms completing a pre-test during either of the two prior surveys.
 Firms eligible to complete pre-testing had been sampled from the same two universe datasets as the main non-panel sample, differing only by when they made contact with the interview team.
 We expect to continue including these firms completing an interview during the pre-testing phase of our survey, and believe they will improve our response rate without adding any bias to our data collection effort.

 Response rates are calculated using a CASRO method, which accounts for firms that are determined to be ineligible in its calculation.
-The overall response rate is 27% [Figure M.2].8 The response rate for panel firms is higher than the response rate for non-panel firms [Figure M.2].
+The overall response rate is 22% [Figure M.2].5 The response rate for panel firms is higher than the response rate for non-panel firms.
 Similar to other employer and household surveys, the Employer Health Benefits Survey has seen a general decrease in response rates over time.
 Since 2017, we have attempted to increase the number of completes by increasing the number of non-panel firms in the sample.
 While this generally increases the precision of estimates by ensuring a sufficient number of respondents in various sub-groups, it has the effect of reducing the overall response rate.

 We asked one question of all firms in the study with which we made phone contact but where the firm declined to participate: “Does your company offer a health insurance program as a benefit to any of your employees?”.
-A total of 4,395 firms responded to this question (including 2,012 who responded to the full survey and 2,383 who responded to this one question).
-These responses are included in our estimates of the percentage of firms offering health benefits.9 The response rate for this question is 58% [Figure M.2].
+A total of 3,582 firms responded to this question (including 1,765 who responded to the full survey and 1,817 who responded to this one question).
+These responses are included in our estimates of the percentage of firms offering health benefits.6 The response rate for this question is 46% [Figure M.2].